Kruehlio/98bw/README.md

 # 98bw

 This is the paper in preperation:
-"Ionized gas around SN98bw: Metallicity, dust and ionization at 100 pc scales."
+"Hot gas around SN98bw: the progenitor from its environment."